Joe Reaiche

-Of Lebanese Australian heritage, Reaiche later relocated to Florida to work for the Church of Scientology; he is no longer a member.
-Reaiche is the father of actors Alanna Masterson and Jordan Masterson.
+Of Lebanese Australian heritage, Reaiche later relocated to Florida to work for the Church of Scientology, subsequently leaving years later.
+Reaiche was the father of actors Alanna Masterson and Jordan Masterson.

 Early life and education

-Reaiche was born in the suburb of Redfern in Sydney, Australia; he is the middle sibling of a younger brother and sister and two older brother.
+Reaiche was born in the suburb of Redfern in Sydney, Australia; he was the middle sibling of a younger brother and sister and two older sisters.
 He began playing rugby league with his brother Tony with the local kids at Redfern Park adjacent to Redfern Oval, home to the South Sydney Rabbitohs.
 The two brothers would watch the Rabbitoh games by climbing the Oval's 10-foot high barbed wire fence.

 By the age of 10 Reaiche went to St Mary's Cathedral College, Sydney a Roman Catholic Secondary School in the city, where he played in his first official Rugby League team.
 He also was selected to play representative district football for the Sydney Roosters Juniors.